usethisname1419/LTH-Interceptor/README.md

 ## Safety

-- Authorized testing only.
-Stay in `scope`.
+- Authorized testing only — stay inside configured `scope`
-- Non-destructive by default; reckless shell patterns are blocked.
+- Non-destructive by default; reckless shell patterns are blocked
+- Tool / page content treated as untrusted (prompt-injection aware)
-- Never commit `config.yaml`, live `data/`, or engagement notes with secrets.
+- Never commit `config.yaml`, live `data/`, or engagement notes with secrets

-## License
+- Prefer a dedicated secure Kali VM for SSH tooling

-Use only against systems you are authorized to test.
+- Use only against systems you are authorized to test

+## Support

+I would really appreciate donations, I don't have a very good income so anything helps. via BTC : bc1qr4ajv63duy3zsp2950vwwzqd7tl5rsjk46fqhr